-- How do you feel your institution compares with others? - o How many of your lecturers would you give a good mark? - o Do you feel your School is receptive to concerns? - o Do you feel that your opinions are listened to and taken seriously? - o What improvements have been made to your course? - o Do you feel that your course has been of an acceptable standard?
+- How do you feel your institution compares with others? - Do you feel your School is receptive to concerns? - Do you feel that your opinions are listened to and taken seriously? - What improvements have been made to the research environment in your School? - o Do you feel that your research experience has been of an acceptable standard?

-This diagram shows the SSLC right at the heart of the process, receiving inputs from student feedback, annual monitoring and periodic subject review.
+This diagram shows the SSLC right at the heart of the process, receiving inputs from student feedback and graduate school review.